Saur-av/JazzHr-Automation/README.md

 # JazzHr-Automation
-We are using Selenium and Python Requests to Automate Cloning jobs in Jazz Hr.
+I am using Selenium and Python Requests to Automate Cloning jobs in Jazz Hr.